ppouliot/puppet-juju/README.md

 Administration of the JUJU deployment

 ## Module Description
-This Puppet module deploys the JUJU packages and provides puppetized
+This Puppet module deploys the JUJU packages and provides puppetized Administration of the JUJU deployment

 ## Setup